Social tuning: Controversies

-On the other hand, research has showed that self tuning to ideas of one's ingroup, and not one's outgroup can often lead to more damaging results (7).
+On the other hand, research has shown that self tuning to ideas of one's ingroup, and not one's outgroup can often lead to more damaging results.
 Due to the fact that members of the same group are closer and trust one another, they are more likely to tune to the ideas of each other.
 Therefore, a member that holds a negative self-stereotype of himself and his own group is more dangerous to his comrades than an individual on the outside who shares the same views.
 Research has been conducted on how an individual from a stereotyped group can best avoid the dangers of self-tuning from an out-group.
 As Sinclair suggests, "members of stigmatized groups need to be careful with whom they develop relationships", and thus they "can reduce the likelihood of negative social tuning by remaining interpersonally distant from those with stereotypical views".

 Conclusion

 Social tuning is an intriguing social phenomenon that affects our personal beliefs and views both on a long-term and short-term basis.
 It impacts many important aspects of an individual's life, and can even play a role in determining a person's beliefs on a variety of important subjects.
 For example, it plays a large role in our self-concept and our views of others.
 There are certain situations which heighten the likelihood that a person will engage in social tuning, for example when an individual wants to be liked by another or when an individual does not already hold strong opinions on a subject.
 Overall, social tuning is an important social psychological theory as it explains the many beliefs we hold about ourselves, others, and the world around us.